-Japandi Style Is the Minimalist Home Trend We've Been Waiting For
+Japandi Style Is the Laidback Home Trend We've Been Waiting For

 Scandinavian and Japanese cultures also share an appreciation for minimalistic, sustainable interiors.
 "In both styles, there's a thoughtfulness in design that emphasizes functionality and beauty, as well as simplicity and whimsy," says Jessica Thomas, style and design director at Better Homes & Gardens.
 "They both want to create something that feels timeless and lasting."